 We're known for outstanding outcomes and for providing patients and families with the best care possible.
-We are recognized as 1 of only 3 programs nationally to report on all 6 quality measures.
+We are recognized as one of only three programs nationally to report on all six quality measures.

 Heart surgeries annually – top third in the nation

 Learn about our commitment to quality and patient safety.